simcesplatform/simcesplatform.github.io/markdown/energy_run-ec-demo.md

 # Running the Energy Community demo scenario simulation

-- TODO: add a link to energy community demo scenario description page (does not exist yet)

 After successfully [running the first test simulation](core_run-first.md), the next step is to run a simulation with at least one domain component.
 The Energy Community (EC) demo scenario uses platform-managed [StaticTimeSeriesResource](energy_static-time-series-resource.md) components along with the core components.
-The scenario is defined at the documentation page Energy Community (EC).
+The scenario is defined at the documentation page [Energy community demo scenario](energy_scenario-ec-demo.md).

 ## Installing the domain component